-Our long-term objective is to develop a phrase-level LFG grammar and the associated parser (which will take as input the output of SxPipe-pl), so as to enable the automatic acquisition of syntactic information from the output of this parser (sub-categorization frames,...), using techniques evoked in [5].
+Our long-term objective is to develop a phrase-level LFG grammar and the associated parser (which will take as input the output of SxPipe), so as to enable the automatic acquisition of syntactic information from the output of this parser (sub-categorization frames,...), using techniques evoked in (Fast and Przepiórkowski, 2005).
 This will lead to a full syntactic lexicon of Polish, which is a necessary step before the development of a robust large-coverage (LFG) parser for Polish.